yrahul3910/astro-image-restoration/README.md

 * `GoodFrames`: Some non-corrupted FITS images.
 Useful for reference and for understanding the format.
 * `BadFrames`: Some corrupted FITS images.
 Useful for reference and to understand what kind of corruptions may occur.
 * `ASI conference`: Abstract for the conference in Kolkatta.

+## Some Observations
+It appears that the 3-layer neural network for some reason is pretty bad at what it aims to do.
+Even with the paper author's implementation, as used in `OtherCNN/PaperPretrained/` and the `Paper Pretrained Model (M31)` notebook, it does a bad job at maintaining the original image.

+The 6-layer IRCNN, on the other hand, does considerably better.
+Even though it was trained on Rayleigh noise that was found by subtracting PNG images, it worked    remarkably well on both test (astronomical) PNG data as well as FITS data.
+However, it appears that there are two "kinds" of these FITS files, as viewed in `ds9`.
+One type is viewed by setting the scale to "histogram", and the other is viewed by setting the scale to "z-scale" (the last option).
+Clearly, from the `IRCNN_impl/Testing trained CNN model.ipynb` notebook, the network does well on the first type--the difference between the images is remarkably low, and the differences between the maximum and minimum intensity values before and after running through the CNN is reasonably small.
+However, with the other type, as seen in the same notebook (the last section), it does not perform well.
+This is seen with the help of the "BadM13..."
+FITS file, about 17 MB, which is this kind.
+While the min values seem large, it should be noted that the left side of the image seems to be vastly different, which may be the cause.
+The center of the image also looks rather distorted.
+Perhaps this is because of the low number of epochs the model was trained on (16).

+Overall, the IRCNN model seems promising indeed, and with the right kind of care in training, it could be incredibly effective for the task.